mom-ocean/MOM6/.testing/README.md

 Code coverage reports the lines of code which have been tested, and can explicitly demonstrate when a particular operation is untested.

-Coverage is measued using `gcov` and is reported for TCs using the `symmetric` executable.
+Coverage is measured using `gcov` and is reported for TCs using the `symmetric` executable.

 Coverage reporting is optionally sent to the `codecov.io` site.